Azure/azure-storage-fuse/tools/health-monitor/README.md

     - Monitor the different events like create, delete, rename, chmod, etc. of files and directories in the cache
     - Keep track of the cache consumption with respect to the cache size specified during mounting

+**Note:** Health Monitor runs as a separate process where one health monitor process is associated with monitoring one blobfuse2 mounted directory.

 ## Enable Health Monitor

 The different configuration options for the health monitor are,